-- choose objectives for pupils with SEN and/or disabilities that are different from those of the rest of the group, or - modify the curriculum to remove barriers so all pupils meet the same objectives.
+- choose objectives for students with SEN and/or disabilities that are different from those of the rest of the group, or - modify the curriculum to remove barriers so all students meet the same objectives.

-Planning for pupils with SEN and/or disabilities should be part of the planning that you do for all pupils, rather than a separate activity.
+Planning for students with SEN and/or disabilities should be part of the planning that you do for all students, rather than a separate activity.
 It doesn't need to be complicated or time-consuming.
-You can simply jot down brief notes in your lesson plans on the learning objectives and approaches you will use to remove barriers for pupils with SEN and/or disabilities.
-Any personal targets the pupil has can inform this planning.
+You can simply jot down brief notes in your lesson plans on the learning objectives and approaches you will use to remove barriers for students with SEN and/or disabilities.
+Any personal targets the student has can inform this planning.
 At times it may be appropriate to plan smaller steps to achieve the learning goal or provide additional resources.
 It is often possible to use the support available to do this, either from the SENCO or teaching assistant/mentor.

-You should also think about the questions you will ask different groups and individuals and the ways you will check that pupils understand.
-Some pupils with SEN and/or disabilities will show they understand in different ways from their peers, so you should look at a range of opportunities for pupils to demonstrate what they know and can do.
+You should also think about the questions you will ask different groups and individuals and the ways you will check that students understand.
+Some students with SEN and/or disabilities will show they understand in different ways from their peers, so you should look at a range of opportunities for students to demonstrate what they know and can do.

-2 Removing barriers to the primary mathematics curriculum for pupils with SEN and/or disabilities
+2 Removing barriers to the secondary mathematics curriculum for students with SEN and/or disabilities